anishkasachdeva/Game-Design-and-Engineering-Project/README.md

 ## How to run the Game
-Create virtualenv and install all requirements and run command:
+Follow the given steps :
+1. Create a virtualenv.
+2. Run: `pip install -r requirements.txt` in your shell.
-`python3 run.py`
+3. Run: `python3 run.py` in your shell.
 <!-- ## Screenshots -->
 <!-- ![Alt text](images/readme/screenshot1.png) -->